ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/070 Parameters.md

 ---
 pagetitle: Parameterized grammars
 ---
 To review, context-free-grammars are collections of templates that describe how to generate phrase types in terms of other phrase types.
 To write that in Step, we have one task for each phrase type and one method for each rule/template.
-Templates can fill in a subphrase by enclosing the subphrase's task in brackets:
+Templates can fill in a sub-phrase by enclosing the sub-phrase's task in brackets:
 ```step
 Phrase: bla bla [Subphrase] bla
 ```